 A current favorite, Innarah Line Smoothing is a product that lives up to its name, making a visible impact on fine lines.
 It has also brightened my skin, giving it a refreshed tone.
 A really interesting line-up of ingredients, its formula includes lactoferrin, a pack mule protein that transports iron, copper and zinc to the cells.

-Lightweight essential: Elizabeth Dehn for One Love Organics Active Moisture Vitamin C Serum ($68 in the shop)
+Lightweight essential: Elizabeth Dehn for One Love Organics Active Moisture Vitamin C Serum ($68)

 An all-natural skin brightener with organic green tea and sea buckthorn oil, plus vitamins A, C, D and E, this product gives my skin a nice dewy look.